microsoft/botframework-cli/packages/cli/README.md

   --defaultCulture=defaultCulture  Culture code for the content.
 Infer from .lu if available.
 Defaults to en-us

-  --deleteOldVersion               Delete old version of LUIS application after building new one.
+  --deleteOldVersion               Deletes old version of LUIS application after building new one.

   --dialog=dialog                  [default: multiLanguage] Dialog recognizer type [multiLanguage|crosstrained]

   --fallbackLocale=fallbackLocale  Locale to be used at the fallback if no locale specific recognizer is found.
 Only
                                    valid if --out is set

-  --log                            write out log messages to console
+  --log                            Writes out log messages to console

   --luConfig=luConfig              Path to config for lu build which can contain switches for arguments